 Mercury is a well-recognized poison.
-The World Health Organization lists it as one of the world's ten most harmful chemicals.23 It causes irreversible harm to fetus brains and nervous systems.24 Inhalation of mercury vapor causes severe effects in adults and children, up to and including death.
+The World Health Organization lists it as one of the world's ten most harmful chemicals.23 It causes irreversible harm to fetus brains and nervous systems,24 while inhalation of mercury vapor causes severe effects in adults and children, up to and including death.
 Mercury poisons fish and animals, and stays in the environment for a long time.25 The primary route for human exposure is through eating mercury-contaminated fish.26

-One form of mercury, called 'methylmercury', is created when bacteria are exposed to small particles of elemental mercury.27 Placer mining can create these small particles when new placer mines disturb stream sediments containing mercury left from historic placer mines.
-These small mercury particles are easily converted into methylmercury.28
+One form of mercury, called 'methylmercury', is created when specific bacteria are exposed to small particles of elemental mercury.27 Placer mining can create these small particles when new placer mines disturb stream sediments containing mercury left from historic placer mines.
+These small mercury particles may then be converted into methylmercury.28